-Growth of the tubers to a showable size is faster if they are buried in the soil, which can be partly removed for showing.
+The growth of the tubers to a showable size is faster if they are buried in the soil, which can be partly removed for showing.
 To increase the size of the tuber at a measurable rate, the plant should be well fed with high nitrogen fertilizer during the growing season.
 Tubers do not seem especially prone to rotting but can collapse suddenly.

 Water regularly from spring to fall with a frequency of once every 5 to 7 days.
-The tuber, with its shape, can be a good indicator to check that the plant receives enough water because otherwise it will tend to shrivel.
+The tuber, with its shape, can be a good indicator to check that the plant receives enough water because otherwise, it will tend to shrivel.

 Intermittent scalping of the stems or a mechanism for twining foliage growth (such as a trellis) helps to keep the plant in shape.